Robust Robustness: Obtaining robust payoff guarantees

-Recall that robustness was defined in a given decision environment as a property of a pair $(f, \Pi)$.
-Global robustness, by contrast, is a property of the ambiguity set $\Pi$ alone.
-If the designer uses a globally robust ambiguity set, then she is assured that whichever decision environment she faces and whichever social choice function she implements, the associated payoff guarantee will be robust.
-In particular, any maxmin-optimal mechanism's payoff guarantee is certain to be robust.
+Recall that robustness was defined as a property of a pair $(f, \Pi)$.
+Uniform robustness, by contrast, is a property of the ambiguity set $\Pi$ alone.
+Intuitively, an ambiguity set is uniformly robust if in every decision environment, the violation of the payoff guarantee at priors sufficiently near the ambiguity set is controlled uniformly over all social choice functions.
+If the designer uses a uniformly robust ambiguity set, then she is assured that whichever decision environment she faces and whichever social choice function she implements, the associated payoff guarantee will be robust.
+In particular, any maxmin-optimal mechanism's payoff guarantee will be robust.
+Uniform robustness is useful even in applications where the utility function $u$ is not bounded: If $\Pi$ is uniformly robust, then for any social choice function $f$ for which $u \circ f$ is bounded, the payoff guarantee from $f$ over $\Pi$ is robust.